-Fall allergies are often mistaken for colds because symptoms are similar but without a fever, muscle aches or yellow mucous.
+Fall allergy symptoms are similar to those of the common cold but without a fever, muscle aches or yellow mucous.
 Nasal drainage from allergies stays clear.
 Sufferers may experience fatigue, insomnia, and problems with concentration and work performance.
 Fall allergies can weaken your immune system and make you more susceptible to colds, flu or sinus infections.

-Fall allergies usually don’t let up until after the first hard frost.
-In the meantime, what do you do?
+Fall allergies usually do not let up until after the first hard frost.